dendronhq/dendron-site/docs/notes/cb22bd36-d45a-4ffd-a31e-96c4b39cb7fb.md

 1. Go to file
 2. Use command prompt and run `> Tasks: Run tasks`
 3. Find the appropriate package and run `> npm:test:watch {package}`

+## Writing Tests

+All packages have tests written in `jest` except plugin-core. these tests use `mocha` assertion because vscode has a special test harness built around `mocha`

+## Debugging Tests

+You can put a breakpoint directly in any code that's part of `plugin-core` and it'll break at those points

+> Kevin's Aside: If you need to debug a related package, I haven't found a good way to put a break point.
+Instead, I manually insert a `debugger` statement and vscode will break.
+Don't forget to remove the `debugger` statement